2021 Credit Card Debt Statistics

 How much credit card debt do Americans have?

-That’s Americans’ total revolving debt balance, according to the latest consumer debt data from the Federal Reserve.
+That’s Americans’ total credit card balance, according to the latest consumer debt data from the Federal Reserve Bank of New York.

-Even with all those drops, credit card debt in America is still high by historical standards.
-And it is light years beyond the $409 billion that we saw 25 years ago in July 1995.
+Credit card debt in America is still high by historical standards, however.
+It is also light years beyond the $478 billion that we saw 21 years ago in the first quarter of 1999.

-Card debt showed hockey-stick growth until the financial collapse in 2008, when revolving debt fell from more than $1 trillion in the summer of 2008 to $832 billion in April 2011.
+Card debt showed hockey-stick growth until the financial collapse in 2008, when balances fell from $866 billion back in the fourth quarter of 2008 to $660 billion in the first quarter of 2013.
 But, as you can see in the chart below, the hockey stick returned.

 It is anyone’s guess as to how long the recovery will take, how far credit balances will fall during the downturn and — perhaps most important — how quickly consumers will recover once the outbreak subsides.
-However, despite a big drop in August, I think it is likely that we won’t see historic decreases like the ones we saw earlier this year again unless a resurgence in COVID-19 forces another shutdown.
+However, it seems clear that historic decreases like the ones we saw in early 2020 are likely a thing of the past, barring a major resurgence in COVID-19.

 What percentage of cardholders carry a balance?